Pittsburgh Area Residents Still Receiving Chase Bank Cards They Did Not Sign Up For

 PITTSBURGH (KDKA) – More people in the Pittsburgh area have become victims of identity theft involving Chase Bank checking accounts and local police are trying to figure out who is using residents’ personal information to open accounts.

-“It was scary, it was so scary,” Rosemary Dubyak said.READ MORE: Man In Stable Condition After Being Shot In Terrace Village
+“It was scary, it was so scary,” Rosemary Dubyak said.READ MORE: Pittsburgh Weather: Clear Skies, Sunny Sunday

 Rosemary Dubyak is still baffled after her husband, Andrew, got a Chase Bank debit card in the mail for an account he didn’t open.
 She said they weren’t sure what to do until they saw KDKA’s news story on Wednesday about the recent identity fraud.